 - On View

 1. Helmut von Erffa and Allen Staley propose that Richard Grosvenor returned the painting to West in exchange or partial payment for “Oliver Cromwell Dissolving the Long Parliament” (1782) or a set of commissioned paintings including “General Monk Receiving Charles II on the Beach at Dover” (1782), “The Battle of the Boyne” (1778), or “The Battle of La Hogue” (about 1775-1780).
 The Paintings of Benjamin West.
 New Haven: Yale University Press, 1986.
 169-70.
 No. 15.
 In 1809, West proposed to sell 1987.4 to the Pennsylvania Academy of the Fine Arts (PAFA).
 Robert Fulton wrote to PAFA on April 12, 1810 on West's behalf with a price list of paintings listing 1987.4 as “Antiochus and Stratonica.”
-The letter is retained at the PAFA archives.
+Robert Fulton to PAFA, April 12, 1810, 2 page letter, Cataloged Correspondence, MS.053, The Pennsylvania Academy of the Fine Arts, Archives, Philadelphia, Pennsylvania.

-3. Hayes is listed as the buyer in annotated sales catalogues at the Getty Research Institute.
-Annotations for lot 127 from the same sale lists “Hayes Charlotte Street” as the buyer, likely the same buyer of 1987.4.
+3. “Hayes” is listed as the buyer in annotated sales catalogues at the Getty Research Institute, Provenance Index Sales Files.
+Annotations on the same catalogue for lot 127 lists “Hayes Charlotte Street” as the buyer, likely the same buyer of 1987.4.

 7. Ownership history from James through Ray L. Murphy according to von Effra and Staley, 1986, no. 15.